 TK is the Founder and Managing Partner at Wasabi Ventures Stables.
 His job is to steer the business and horse racing aspects of the operation working closely with both the business and racing sides of the operation.
 It has been his life long dream to build a world class racing stable.
 Since hearing the stories of his great grandfather about the racing business in the 50s and 60s, he has romantically dreamt of making a stable a reality.
 After a long professional career in the startup world where in his 25 years of startup activity, he has been a part of over 1,500 rounds of financing as an investor, founder, or adviser, he decided to bring a lot of that experience to the racing industry.

 Jesse Cruz has grown up at the racetrack since his toddler years.
 According to Jesse, he didn't enjoy being there in his younger years but became more interested by a horse named Russell Road.
 Initially he wanted to pursue being a jockey.
 This dream was derailed by a growth spurt during his teenage years.
 After high school he spent time at Gulfstream Park and Saratoga as an exercise rider for Billy Mott and Mike Maker.
 He also worked for Ollie Figgins III as an assistant trainer.
 In December 2016 he earned his trainer's license in Maryland.
 Slightly more than three months after that he gained his first win.
-Jesse's stable is based at Delaware Park.
+Since then, Jesse has earned over $1.5 million and is a multiple stakes winning trainer.
+Jesse's stable is based at Monmouth Park and Tampa Bay Downs.
+You can follow him on Twitter at @Cruz_Racing.

 Mark Salvaggio started as a groom at Thistledown during high school.
 After high school he moved to Ocala and started galloping there.
 Mark moved back to Cleveland and became a jockey at Thistledown in 1980.
 He worked in that role for twenty-three years.
 During that time, he had a number of accomplishments.
 In 1990 he was second in the nation for wins as a jockey.
 He also won at three racetracks in the same day: Parx, Delaware, and Penn National.
 In 2003, Mark left his career as a jockey and began working for his brother, Michael, starting in the roles of groom and exercise rider.
 He earned his trainer’s license in 2011 and has been working on his own since then.
 His stable is located at Penn National.